COVID-19 PPE Fraud Litigation Defense

 What to Do if You are Under Federal Investigation for PPE Fraud

 Given the risks of facing PPE fraud allegations at the federal level, companies and individuals that are being targeted in DOJ, FBI, and other federal agency investigations must take swift action to protect themselves.
-Among other things, this means avoiding direct communications with federal agents, and it means engaging experienced federal defense counsel right away.
+Among other things, this means avoiding direct communications with federal agents, and it means engaging experienced PPE fraud defense counsel right away.
 At Oberheiden P.C., our federal attorneys and former federal agents are advising clients across the country during the COVID-19 crisis, and we have a proven record of success defending clients during high-stakes federal investigations.

 - Promptly intervene in the government’s investigation